Full-Time/Part-time Positions

 Primary Duties

-• Gain and maintain working knowledge of our donor and member database system
+- Gain and maintain working knowledge of our donor and member database system (Blackbaud Altru)

-• Maintain a working database of funders and deadlines
+- Maintain a calendar/database of funders and grant deadlines

-• Assist in prospect research and cultivation of current and new donors, major gifts, and matching gifts
+- Assist with prospect research and cultivation of current and potential donors, major gifts, and matching gift

-• Assist in planning Museum & Aquarium upcoming events
+- Support planning and execution of upcoming Museum & Aquarium events

 Application